ppernot/ErrView/docs/05-qqplot.md

 ## Plot

-The quantiles dor the centered and scaled errors are potted agains the theoretical quantiles for a normal distribution (blue points).
+The quantiles of the centered and scaled errors are plotted against the theoretical quantiles for a normal distribution (blue points).
-For a normal data set, these should line close to the diagonal.
+For a normal data set, these should lie close to the diagonal.